w314/notes/javaNotes/javaBasics.md

 > Java What are some of the benefits of Java?

+### Features of Java

+- strongly typed
+- general purpose
+- provides automatic memory management
-- platform independent,
+- platform independent
+- object oriented
 - has a C-language inspired syntax

-- provides automatic memory management
+### Benefits of Java

 - has an extensive built-in runtime library
 - is supported by the Oracle corporation
-- has a rich open source community
+- popular, has a rich open source community

 ## Java Compilation Process